-Well, you'll be glad to know that there exists a command line tool - pgrep - that lets you do exactly this.
+Well, you'll be glad to know that there exists a command-line tool - pgrep - that lets you do exactly this.
 In this tutorial, we will discuss the basics of pgrep using some easy to understand examples.
-But before we do that, it's worth mentioning that all examples here have been tested on an Ubuntu 18.04 LTS machine.
+But before we do that, it's worth mentioning that all examples here have been tested on an Ubuntu 20.04 LTS machine and on Debian 10.

 Linux pgrep command